 The response trigger is a drop-in kit for the 98 Custom.
 The response trigger kit increases your trigger speed by resetting the trigger and sear with excess gas during firing.
 This gas is used to operate a cylinder behind the trigger to do the resetting.
 The pressure of your finger on the trigger pulls it back to fire the next shot.
 The speed is determined by the amount of flow through the knurled adjuster on the side.
 The upper limit on the rate of fire is set by this adjuster.

 The Tippmann RT Trigger is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 I would like to clear some things up regarding this trigger as I have shot with it on and off.
 (I dont know how hard installation is because I didnt do it)

 -Even when installed it doesnt have to really be used, because you can still just lightly pull the trigger and shoot roun by round, pull by pull.